jergra/wikipedia-pic/readme.txt

 build a 'Picture of the day viewer'.
 Since this only retrieved the picture and not the caption, I took another approach and found scraping code which I used to scrape wikipedia's stand-alone page.
-The caption's html code was removed using BeautifulSoup.

 The only advantage of this project over wikipedia's page is that the picture is larger.
-The disadvantage is that, because of the BeautifulSoup, links within the caption are gone.

 to activate the virtual environment, type: